Located in: Slovakia

 The second semester starts right after the examination period, meaning mid-February.
 It lasts for 14 weeks or until mid-to-late May.
 Immediately, a 6-week examination session begins and ends in early July.

 The university is located in Kosice, Slovakia.
 The city is on the banks of the Hornad River, next to the Black Mountain.
-The university’s address is Trieda SNP 1 040 11 Košice, Slovak Republic.
+The university’s address is Trieda SNP 1 040 11 Kosice, Slovak Republic.

 Yes.
 Transfers are possible for medical students.

-Tuition for medicine is €10500 per year.
-Dentistry costs €11,000per year.
+Tuition for medicine is starting from per year.
+Dentistry costs start from per year.

 The university's medical graduates get international recognition of their degrees.
 The World Health Organisation recognises it through its World Directory of Medical Schools.
 In addition, the UK General Medical Council also recognises the university.